Basin and Range Trail Planning Resources

 Disclaimer: The Basin and Range Trail is a route, not a beaten path or trail.
 It is extremely important that potential hikers understand the differences between the Basin and Range Trail and other long distance hiking routes, specifically those within the National Scenic Trail System such as the AT, PCT and CDT.
 This route is not recognized by any the National Forest service, BLM or any other agency.
 There are no trail or route markers along the way, there are no trail angels, the locals haven't heard of the BRT and aren't used to seeing hikers of any kind.
 While many experienced long distance hikers are searching for this type of experience, this is NOT the place for your first long distance hike, or the beginning backpacker.
 Setting foot on the Basin and Range Trail requires a skillset that includes cross-country hiking and navigation, bushwhacking experience, previous long distance hiking experience and water management skills.
 In short, it's up to YOU to make sure you are not only physically and mentally prepared for this route, but that you also have more advanced backpacking skills to keep yourself out of trouble.
 There are no other hikers, no cell phone service and in many cases, no other people that even visit the general area, ever.

-*Note: The best way to get a feel for what the Basin and Range Trail is like is to watch the Basin and Range Trail videos(coming Spring/summer 2021).
+*Note: The best way to get a feel for what the Basin and Range Trail is like is to watch the detailed Basin and Range Trail video series.
 Pictures and descriptions alone are not enough.
 Sections 2, 7 and 8 have some pretty intense bushwhacking, and it's in your best interest to educate yourself on the reality of this route before committing to it.

 Basin And Range Trail Maps